Free oscillations of a standing surface wave and its mechanical analogue: Problem Descriptions and Methodology

-The answer to this was first obtained by Rayleigh \cite{strutt1915deep} who demonstrated that one can obtain time-periodic, standing waves for a range of values of the non-dimensional parameter $\hat{A} \equiv a_1k$ ($0 < \hat{A} \leq \hat{A}_c$ where $\hat{A}_c \approx 0.6202$\cite{Mercer1992}).
+The answer to this was first obtained by Rayleigh \cite{strutt1915deep} who demonstrated that one can obtain time-periodic, standing waves for a range of values of the non-dimensional parameter $\hat{A} \equiv a_1k$ ($0 < \hat{A} \leq \hat{A}_c$ where $\hat{A}_c \approx 0.6202$ \cite{Mercer1992}).
 However, the interface shape has the form of eqn. (\ref{eq1}) only when $a_1$ is sufficiently small.
 This was demonstrated by solving the nonlinear, potential flow equations in a perturbative manner using $\hat{A}$ as a small parameter.
 Here onwards, we will refer to $\hat{A}$ as (wave) steepness following standard terminology.
-Rayleigh \cite{strutt1915deep} demonstrated that for each value of $\hat{A}$ (in the aforementioned range), the interface adopts a particular shape which generates time-periodic oscillation.
-The time period also depends on the wave steepness $\hat{A}$ and this can be obtained analytically \cite{strutt1915deep}.
+Rayleigh demonstrated that for each value of $\hat{A}$ (in the aforementioned range), the interface adopts a particular shape which generates time-periodic oscillation.
+The time period also depends on the wave steepness $\hat{A}$ and this can be obtained analytically.
 Rayleigh reported his analysis for a liquid with a free surface (i.e. by setting the density of air to zero and neglecting surface tension) while assuming spatial periodicity in the horizontal coordinate.
 The interface shape is thus expressed as a Fourier series in $x$, involving integer harmonics of the wavenumber $k$ in eqn. (\ref{eq1}).
-Importantly, when $\hat{A} << 1$, the interface shape in Rayleigh's formula reduces to a cosine of wavenumber $k$ and amplitude $a_1$.
+Importantly, when $\hat{A} << 1$, the interface shape in Rayleigh's formula reduces to a cosine of wave-number $k$ and amplitude $a_1$.
 For larger values of $\hat{A}$, there are however terms containing harmonics of $k$, with the right hand side of eqn. (\ref{eq1}) being the leading order term in this infinite series representation.
-Since this seminal work by Rayleigh \cite{strutt1915deep} on the form of a nonlinear standing wave, the task of determining the ``shape'' of the finite-amplitude standing wave as a function of $\hat{A}$ has been revisited by several authors over the last seventy-five years commencing with the work of \citet{Penney1952} who calculated the answer perturbatively up to $\mathcal{O}(\hat{A}^5)$ \cite{Penney1952,concus1962standing, saffman1979note,schwartz1981semi}.
-With this brief recap of literature, we now turn to results from numerical simulations.
+Since this seminal work on the form of a nonlinear standing wave, the task of determining the ``shape'' of the finite-amplitude standing wave as a function of $\hat{A}$ has been revisited by several authors over the last seventy-five years commencing with the work of \citet{Penney1952} who have considered the base-state up to $\mathcal{O}(\hat{A}^5)$ \cite{Penney1952,concus1962standing, saffman1979note,schwartz1981semi}.